-Catalpa, is generally known as Catawba or catalpa, it belongs to the class of flowering plants of the Bignoniaceae family, inhabiting the regions of the Caribbean, the North American and the Eastern regions of Asia, where the temperature is warm.
-The Catalpa Speciosa, also called the Hardy Catalpa, Cigar Tree or Northern Catalpa are endemic to the Midwestern region of the United States.
+Catalpa tree is generally known as Catawba or catalpa, it belongs to the class of flowering plants of the Bignoniaceae family, inhabiting the regions of the Caribbean, North America, and the Eastern regions of Asia, where the temperature is warm.
+The Catalpa Speciosa also called the Hardy Catalpa, Cigar Tree or Northern Catalpa is endemic to the Midwestern region of the United States.
 Catalpas are robust trees and very adaptable to changes.
-In several parts of South of The United States they adapt or naturalize well.
-Catalpa is normally used in retrieval of land, because it flourishes where the air is polluted, in compact soil, where there is no proper drainage system and /or in the event of drought (in some varieties).
+In several parts of the southern United States, they adapt or naturalize well.
+Catalpa is normally used in the retrieval of land because it flourishes where the air is polluted, in compact soil, where there is no proper drainage system, and /or in the event of drought (in some varieties).
 It grows very fast and gives enough shade.

 If any member in your family is afflicted, having seasonal allergies, then avoid growing them in your garden, the reason being, the pollen grains of its flowers are normally allergens.
 The roots have a mild poison therefore handling with care is essential.
 The seeds contain a little narcotic, as such never eat them.